letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 Support Vector Machine (SVM) is a powerful supervised learning algorithm used for classification tasks.
 The goal of SVM is to find the optimal hyperplane that maximizes the margin between different classes in the feature space.
 Linear SVC (Support Vector Classification) is a variant of SVM that uses a linear kernel, making it suitable for linearly separable data.

-**1. General Equation**: The decision function for a linear SVC is given by:
+**1. General Equation**: The decision function for Linear SVC is given by:
 $$
 f(\mathbf{x}) = \mathbf{w}^T \mathbf{x} + b
 $$